kirschbaum-development/laravel-loop/README.md

 ## Usage

 First, you must register your tools (If you don't know where to put, put in `app/Providers/AppServiceProvider`).
-The package provides some pre-built tools:

 ```php
 use Illuminate\Support\ServiceProvider;